MicrosoftDocs/OfficeDocs-Enterprise-pr.ja-JP/Enterprise/sharepoint-2007-end-of-support.md

 - [SharePoint ハイブリッド](https://support.office.com/article/4c89a95a-a58c-4fc1-974a-389d4f195383.aspx) ソリューションの実装

-サーバー ファームの管理、カスタマイズの保守や移行、および SharePoint Server が依存するハードウェアのアップグレードには、関連する潜在的コストが発生しますので、ご注意ください。オンプレミスの SharePoint Server ファームが必要な場合、このファームを使用することには価値があります。一方、大幅なカスタマイズをせずに、従来の SharePoint Server でファームを実行している場合は、SharePoint Online への計画的な移行から益を得ることができます。
+Be aware of hidden costs associated with maintaining a server farm going forward, maintaining or migrating customizations, and upgrading the hardware upon which SharePoint Server depends.
+Having an on-premises SharePoint Server farm is rewarding if it is a necessity; otherwise, if you run your farm on legacy SharePoint Servers, without heavy customization, you can benefit from a planned migration to SharePoint Online.

 > [!IMPORTANT]
-> SharePoint 2007 のコンテンツを頻繁に使用しない場合は、別のオプションを使用できます。一部の SharePoint 管理者は、[Office 365 サブスクリプションを作成](https://go.microsoft.com/fwlink/?linkid=843152)し、新しい SharePoint Online サイトをセットアップすることを選択するかもしれません。新しい SharePoint Online サイトに必要なドキュメントのみが取り入れられた、完全に独立したサイトとなり、SharePoint 2007 からは切り離されます。そしてデータは、SharePoint 2007 サイトからアーカイブに排出することができます。SharePoint 2007 インストールでのデータの操作方法については、ユーザーが検討します。この問題を解決する創造的な方法が登場することでしょう。
+> There is another option if the content in SharePoint 2007 is infrequently used.
+Some SharePoint Administrators may choose to [create an Office 365 Subscription](https://go.microsoft.com/fwlink/?linkid=843152), set up a brand new SharePoint Online site, and then cut away from SharePoint 2007, cleanly, taking only the most essential documents to the fresh SharePoint Online sites.
+From there, data may be drained from the SharePoint 2007 site into archives.
+Give thought to how users work with data your SharePoint 2007 installation.
+There may be creative ways to resolve this problem!

 |**SharePoint Online (SPO)**|**オンプレミスの SharePoint Server**|
 |:-----|:-----|